MicrosoftDocs/memdocs/memdocs/solutions/platform-end-to-end-guides/macos-endpoints-get-started.md

 ✅ Renew Apple certificates and sync ADE tokens

-For your Mac devices to maintain their connection to Intune and continue enrolling, there are several important areas you should check in the console periodically and action as necessary:
+For your Mac devices to maintain their connection to Intune and continue enrolling, there are several important areas you should check in the console periodically and take action as needed:

 - **Apple Push Notification Service certificate expiry**